-The Street Hub will not add unnecessary clutter or reduce the amount of useable and unobstructable footway.
+The Street Hub will not add unnecessary clutter or reduce the amount of useable and unobstructable footway to the degree that it would justify the refusal of the application.
 In terms of the reduction in clutter, based on the correct measurements noted above, the removal of 21no existing kiosks on or close to Tottenham Court Road is going to free up 16.59 square meters of pavement and 36.44 cubic meters of clutter overall.
 This is in contrast to 10no proposed Street Hubs using 4.3 square meters of pavement and creating 12.89 cubic meters overall.
 This is a net reduction of 12.26 square meters and 30.51 cubic meters of street furniture clutter in total.